bilalahmedkhatri/fastapi_auto_video/fastapi_web/readme_files/database_fallback_system.md

 The FastAPI application now includes an intelligent database connection system with automatic fallback.
 It will:

 1. **Try to connect to LOCAL PostgreSQL database first**
-2. **Automatically fall back to cPanel PostgreSQL database** if local is unavailable
+2. **Automatically fall back to cPanel MySQL database** if local is unavailable

 This ensures the application can run both in development (local) and production (cPanel) environments seamlessly.